Prep time: 90 minutes

 - Add peppers and broccoli and sauté for a few minutes.

 - Add crushed tomatoes, tomato paste, and spices.
 When mixture is bubbling, reduce heat to simmer and cover.
 Simmer for at least 60 minutes, stirring occasionally.
 The longer it simmers, the better it tastes.

 Serving size: ¾ c.

 6 g fiber

 Note: Nutritional analysis may vary depending on ingredient brands used.

-Be sure to freeze any leftover chili - some say it actually tastes even better after it's been frozen!
+- Be sure to freeze any leftover sauce — it actually tastes even better after it's been frozen!